 FROM THE OUTSIDE LOOKING IN

-In a time of global confinement, From the Outside Looking In is a series of portraits focused on connection in a time of isolation & the commonality of quarantine in the United States epicenter of the coronavirus global pandemic, New York City.
+In a time of global confinement, From the Outside Looking In is a series focused on connection in a time of isolation & the commonality of quarantine in the U.S. epicenter of the coronavirus global pandemic, New York City.

-From the Outside Looking In navigates “new normals.”
-Safety dictates that subjects must be captured through windows or doorways & always from at least a six-foot distance.
-When subjects themselves are potential viral carriers, or aiding in the treatment of the disease, movement, proximity & contact all take on new meaning.
+This series navigates the “new normals” we have been forced to adapt to.
+Safety dictates subjects must be captured at least six-feet away.
+When we all are potential viral carriers, movement, proximity & contact all take on new meaning.

-Everywhere is potentially life threatening & still life continues on.
-Humanity is both our fragility & our strength.
-With the city as our great connector, we New Yorkers are once again together in this battle & this journey.
+Everywhere is potentially life-threatening & still, life continues on.
+Humanity is both our fragility and our strength.
+With the city as our great connector, we New Yorkers are united together in this battle & together we will survive.

 You never abandon your home.